Magnitude 6.5 quake strikes in Pacific off Nicaragua; no damage

 The U.S. National Oceanic and Atmospheric Administration issued a tsunami warning but said there was no need for action.

-"Based on all available data a destructive Pacfic-wide tsunami is not expected and there is no tsunami threat to Hawaii," it said.
+"Based on all available data a destructive Pacific-wide tsunami is not expected and there is no tsunami threat to Hawaii," it said.